-The community has agreed upon the use of a common assessment tool, known as the V-SPDAT (Vulnerability Index - Service Prioritization Decision Assistance Tool), to help identify the vulnerability of the household and prioritize them for the appropriate permanent housing intervention based on those needs.
-Interventions include Rapid Re-Housing for those who have moderate needs and Permanent Supportive Housing (PSH), which will be reserved for those with the highest needs.
+The community has agreed upon the use of a common assessment tool, known as the VI-SPDAT (Vulnerability Index - Service Prioritization Decision Assistance Tool), to help identify the vulnerability of the household and prioritize them for the appropriate permanent housing intervention based on those needs.
+Interventions include Rapid Re-Housing for those who have moderate needs and Permanent Supportive Housing (PSH), which is reserved for those with the highest needs.
 Households scoring low on the assessment are identified as not needing housing intervention and are likely able to resolve their homelessness without ongoing assistance.
-The V-SPDAT score will be used as one of the determinants in the community-wide prioritization model.
+The VI-SPDAT score will be used as one of the determinants in the community-wide prioritization model.
 While it is important to have an efficient and effective process by which households can access the homeless system, it is equally important for households to be quickly exited into the appropriate permanent housing that will best meet their needs and minimize their likelihood of returning to homelessness.

 Prioritization is a critical component of a Coordinated Entry system to appropriately exit households to permanent housing and to ensure those with the greatest needs have timely access to services.
 CE has developed a prioritization model based on input from community stakeholders to establish a process to effectively identify those with the highest needs and connect them to the appropriate permanent housing more quickly.
-CE Workgroup meets regularly to determine how households are prioritized and what information will be used to determine the way in which the list is ordered.
-A by name prioritization list is now in place and all TH, PSH and RRH housing providers are only permitted to accept households that are referred through the Coordinated Entry prioritization process.
+CE Workgroup meets regularly to determine how households are prioritization list is now in place, and all TH, PSH and RRH housing providers are only permitted to accept households referred through the Coordinated Entry prioritization process.
 The prioritization list began being used by all providers in December 2017.
 The work group continues to meet to make sure CE is functioning efficiently and revises policies and procedures as needed.